 - Call your doctor if you cannot return for the blue light illumination treatment after the aminolevulinic acid solution application.
 You should then protect the treated skin from sunlight and prolonged or intense light for at least 40 hours.

 If you are using the aminolevulinic acidgel:

-- aminolevulinic acid is applied on your lesions and may be applied to the skin around the lesions.
+- aminolevulinic acid is applied on your lesions or to the skin around the lesions.
 Do not get any of the gel in your eyes, nose, mouth, or ears.
 Rinse it off right away if it does get on these areas.